omochi/DebugReflect/README.md

 # DebugReflectable

-This library supports dump your data structure.
+This library help dump your data structure in Swift.
 It supports classes and reference cycle.

 # Example